-In July 2023, we initiated the 2023 Plan to reduce operating costs and continue to accelerate our path to profitable growth.
-This includes a workforce reduction of approximately 30% and the cease use of certain lease office spaces.
-The Company expects that the execution of the 2023 Plan will be substantially complete by the end of the fourth quarter of fiscal 2023, subject to local law and consultation requirements.
-The Company currently estimates the charges of approximately \$4.0 million in connection with the 2023 Plan, consisting primarily of cash expenditures for employee transition, notice period and severance payments, employee benefits, exit charges associated with office space reductions, and related costs.
+On July 11, 2023, the Company announced a restructuring plan (the "Plan") intended to reduce operating costs and continue to accelerate its path to profitable growth.
+The Plan includes a reduction of approximately 170 roles, or 30% of its workforce.
+The Company currently estimates that it will incur charges of approximately \$4.0 to \$5.0 million in connection with the Plan, consisting primarily of cash expenditures for employee transition, notice period and severance payments, employee benefits, exit charges associated with office space reductions, and related costs.
+The Company expects that the majority of the restructuring charges will be incurred in the third and fourth quarters of fiscal 2023, and that the execution of the Plan will be substantially complete by the end of the fourth quarter of fiscal 2023, subject to local law and consultation requirements.